Contact Lens Calculator Logo - CLCalc Splash Screen

 Scenario: MF Toric needed, matching MF Toric lens found.

-Tool Action: Uses *Final Rounded Target CL Sphere, Cylinder, Axis* directly.
+Tool Action: Uses *Final Rounded Target CL Sphere, Cylinder, Axis* directly (sphere rounded to available steps for chosen cyl).
 Selects Add/Design per guide.

 • Fit Adjustment - Fitting Guide Sphere Modification (e.g., Clariti MF):